dannydeezy/retweet-me/README.md

 ```
 node app.js dannydiekroeger
 ```
-Every 20 seconds it will check for new tweets from that user and retweet them!
+Every 20 seconds it will check for new tweets from that user and retweet and like them all!

 6. Profit.